Gateway Releases Comprehensive Report on Manufacturing Education

 The report also showed that for the 10-year period beginning in 2004-2005, the total number of manufacturing-related credentials awarded has increased 394 percent, and the total number of individual graduates has grown 95 percent.
 Overall since 2004, Gateway has awarded 740 certificates, 144 technical diplomas and 251 associate degrees in advanced manufacturing disciplines, for a total of 1, 135 credentials.

-Certificates account for 65 percent of total credentials awarded because they are designed to provide specific training of value to employers and are stackable so students can build on them to earn additional certificates, a diploma or an associates degree, Hughes explained.
+Certificates account for 65 percent of total credentials awarded because they are designed to provide specific training of value to employers and are stackable so students can build on them to earn additional certificates, a diploma or an associate degree, Hughes explained.
 During the 10-year period, the annual number of certificates awarded increased by 485 percent, diplomas by 267 percent and associate degrees by 223 percent.

 In addition to credit-based education, the colleges Workforce Solutions Division offers customized training in manufacturing as requested by employers based upon their demand cycle.
 Since 2010, 2,839 individuals have completed credit-based, customized training courses and 583 have completed training courses on a non-credit basis.